emre2345/spica/docs/content/guide/bucket.md

 ### With Client

 To create a new Bucket, go to Bucket listing page and find the plus (`+`) icon.
-Clicking it will take you to Bucket creation page.
-Or if you want to edit one of your Buckets, on listing page find the desired Bucket and click the `pen` icon next to it.
+Clicking it will take you to the Bucket creation page.
+Or if you want to edit one of your Buckets, find the desired Bucket on listing page and click the `pen` icon next to it.

 Bucket Create/Edit form divides into a few sections.

 #### Top Bar and Describe

-On top bar you'll see and icon as default.
+On top bar you'll see an icon as default.
 You can click to change the icon of the Bucket.
 That icon will be shown on the sidebar next to the Bucket title.

 To save the Bucket, you have to enter a Title and a Description to explain the Bucket's purpose.
 While the Title is limited with 15 characters, Description is limited with 250.